Level/abstract-level/README.md

 - `keys` _(boolean, default: `true`)_: whether to return the key of each entry.
 If set to `false`, calls to `iterator.next(callback)` will yield keys with a value of `undefined`.
 - `values` _(boolean, default: `true`)_: whether to return the value of each entry.
 If set to `false`, calls to `iterator.next(callback)` will yield values with a value of `undefined`.
-- `keyEncoding` (string or object): custom key encoding for this iterator, used to encode range options, to encode `seek()` targets and to decode keys.
+- `keyEncoding`: custom key encoding for this iterator, used to encode range options, to encode `seek()` targets and to decode keys.
-- `valueEncoding` (string or object): custom value encoding for this iterator, used to decode values.
+- `valueEncoding`: custom value encoding for this iterator, used to decode values.

 Lastly, an implementation is free to add its own options.